RandiAlhassoun/My_Colors/README.md

  </div>

 ## Big Idea
-Inclusion
+Make an inclusive solution that helps people identifying colors

 ## Challenge Statement
 helping people who are struggling with finding and identifying colors

 ## Solution Concept
-A tool for people who have hard time identifying colors and wishes there was a way to specify and save colors from real life so that they have reference palette
+An app for people who have hard time identifying colors and wishes there was a way to specify and save colors from real life so that they have reference palette

+## Used Technologies
+- CoreData
+- Image picker
+- Color picker
+- Accessibility (Voice over)
+- UIKit

-## Technologies & Tools
+## Tools
 [![SwiftUI][SwiftUI-img]][SwiftUI-url]   [![Sketch][Sketch-img]][Sketch-url]
 ## Demo

 ## Challenge Summary